WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10169-Migrate-your-app-to-Swift-6.md

 @Image(source: "WWDC24-10169-Swift-6-ready-graph")

 You might have a data-race free code base already, thanks to hard work and fixed bug reports.
-But real feature of Swift 6 is that you can avoid data-race safety issues in _new_ code.
+But the real feature of Swift 6 is that you can avoid data-race safety issues in _new_ code.

 ## How to migrate to Swift 6